taimos/cfn-macro-fargate/README.md

 # Deploy the macro

-Running `./deploy.sh` deploys the CFN-Macro and a customer resource function to calculate ALB priorities.
+Running `./deploy.sh` deploys the CFN-Macro and a custom resource function to calculate ALB priorities.

 # Use the macro